emilmyresten/emmy/README.md

 - [ ] Enable importing specific definitions.
 Currently, only wildcard imports are possible (the entire source file is imported).
 - [x] Currently, the top-level node is a Program node, that contains a list of expressions.
 To improve the module system, the Program node should instead contain a list of Namespaces, themselves containing a list of expressions.
 This way, we can reference different Namespaces.
 While the result will not be that different in terms of parsing, we will have a better internal representation of our program in the AST, and its probably better in the long run.
 With Namespaces as nodes in the AST, we can also have dedicated import nodes.
 Put the namespace list with the leaf dependency first, so that the context will build up as more and more namespaces are evaluated.
 - [ ] Having namespaces also mean I must have some sort of name analysis, perhaps it can be included into the alpha conversion?
 Need a way to lookup a definition within a module then.
-- [ ] If dependencies are located in a nested directory, and the transitive dependencies are listed relative to that nested dir, files will not be found correctly.
+- [x] ~~If dependencies are located in a nested directory, and the transitive dependencies are listed relative to that nested dir, files will not be found correctly.~~ The namespaces should be references by their position in the package i.e. "a.package.in.the.hierarchy".
+This will then be handled fine by the parser.
+- [ ] Namespaces are loaded as many times as they are required.
+Should check whether the namespace is already loaded.
+If so, the dependent namespace needs to be evaluated after the dependee.

 ### Examples